sanoy-si/Go-Tasks/Task Management System with JWT/README.md

 # Task-Manager-Api
-The Task Manager API is a RESTful API that allows users to manage tasks.
-The API provides endpoints that can be used to perform the CRUD operations.
+The Task Manager API is a secured RESTful API that allows users to manage tasks.
+The API provides secure endpoints that can be used to perform the CRUD operations on tasks.
+It also supports registration and logging in by using JWT authentication.

 # Requirements
 ### Go Programming Language: